SJTU-ViSYS/Ground-Fusion/README.md

 ## 3. Parameter configuration

 ## 4. Acknowledgement
 Thanks support from NSFC(62073214) and Midea Group.
 This project is based on [GVINS](https://github.com/HKUST-Aerial-Robotics/GVINS), and has borrowed some codes from open-source projects [VIW-Fusion](https://github.com/TouchDeeper/VIW-Fusion) and [VINS-RGBD](https://github.com/STAR-Center/VINS-RGBD), thanks for your great contribution!

 ## 5. License
 The source code of Ground-Fusion is released under GPLv3 license.
 Do not use this project for any commercial purpose unless permitted by authors.
 Yin Jie is still working on improving the system.
-For any technical issues, please contact at <1195391308@qq.com>.
+For any technical issues, please contact him at <1195391308@qq.com>.

 If you use this work in an academic work, please cite:
 ~~~